-Mr. Meyer, Mr. Perkins, Mr. Winter

-A one-semester survey of United States history, with emphasis upon the growth and development of American principles and ideals.
-Not open to students who have credit for course 7A, 7B, or 8B.
+Mr. Meyer, Mr. Winter, Mr. Berwick A one-semester survey of United States history, with emphasis upon the growth and development of American principles and ideals.
+Not open to students who have credit for course 7A, 7B, or 6A, 6B, or 8B.
 Not to be counted toward the major.

 111A-111B.
 History of the Ancient Mediterranean World.
-(3-3) Yr.
+(8-3) Yr.